Alwilda – Imprisoned Viking Princess Who Became A Pirate Queen

 On Viking Expeditions of Highborn Maids: Two female warriors, of the royal family, according to the crowns on their heads, are participating in a sea battle.
 From Olaus Magnus' A Description of the Northern Peoples from 1555.
 Credit: Public Domain

 Whether Alwilda was a real historical person is challenging to determine due to the lack of credible ancient accounts.
 Most historians consider the story of Alwilda a legend.
-Maybe there was once a Scandinavian princess who escaped from a tower and became a fierce pirate.
+There may have been a Scandinavian princess who escaped from a tower and became a fierce pirate.
 After all, historians know today that there were female Viking warriors.

 In Norse mythology, there are many stories about female warriors called shield-maidens.

-Historians have debated whether these powerful women existed for years, and now we have the answer to this question.
-Archaeologists have found evidence that female fighters might have their roots in actual historical events.
+Historians have debated whether these powerful women existed for years, and now we have the answer.
+Archaeologists have found evidence that female fighters might have roots in historical events.

 Written by Ellen Lloyd – AncientPages.com